Kumar Ponnambalam: Death

 Ranasinghe, Moratu Saman and Sujeewa were eventually arrested by the police after which Ranasinghe implicated in Mahendra Ratwatte in Ponnambalam's killing.
-According to the police the three detainees had confessed to killing Ponnambalam and Satana editor Rohana Kumara on a contract from a private party/patriotic group.
+According to the police, the three detainees had confessed to killing Ponnambalam and Satana editor Rohana Kumara on a contract from a private party/patriotic group.
 Sanjeewa was shot dead on 2 November 2001, allegedly by Dhammika Perera, a member of the Sri Lankan mafia.
 His body was found slumped in the driver's seat of his Nissan Serena, with six shots in Pagoda Road, Colombo.
 Notorious gangster Moratu Saman was shot dead on 18 May 2003 in Moratuwa by gangster Thoppi Chaminda.
 Ranasinghe was shot dead on 20 August 2003 in Moratuwa as he returning from Moratuwa Magistrates's court in a rickshaw.

-On 8 January 2000 the LTTE conferred the title Maamanithar (great human being) on Ponnambalam.
-His funeral was held on 9 January 2000 at Kannate Hindu cemetery.
+On 8 January 2000, the LTTE posthumously conferred the title Maamanithar (great human being) to Ponnambalam.
+His funeral was held on 9 January 2000 at the Kannate Hindu cemetery.

 Ponnambalam was one of Colombo's wealthiest residents, owning a fleet of Mercedes-Benz cars.
-Following his death his sister Vijayalakshmi got into legal disputes with his widow and children over ownership of property and companies in the United States and Singapore.
+Following his, death his sister Vijayalakshmi got into legal disputes with his widow and children over ownership of property and companies in the United States and Singapore.
 No one had been brought to justice for Ponnambalam's killing.